JoeWrightNC/BarInventoryServer/README.md

 This is a CLI application built with Node.js and MySQL that mimicks the architecture of a bar Point of Sale system.
 Consequently, this app has two modules:

-* **Customer Module** - Allows for potential customers to view products for sale and associated prices, select a product to purchase, and then be billed their total amount due for the purcahse.
+* **Customer Module** - Allows for potential customers to view products for sale and associated prices, select a product to purchase, and then be billed their total amount due for the purchase.
-* **Manager Module** - Allows manager to view currently inventory, recieve low inventory warnings, update exisiting stock levels upon purchase, and add new item to the store inventory.
+* **Manager Module** - Allows manager to view currently inventory, recieve low inventory warnings, update exisiting stock levels upon purchase, and add new items to the store inventory.

 ## Getting Started